At least 4 dead after tornado and severe storm batters St. Louis, mayor says

-ST. LOUIS, MO.
-(AP) — At least four people died and authorities were searching from building to building for people who were trapped or hurt after severe storms including a possible tornado swept through St. Louis.
+ST. LOUIS (AP) — At least four people died and authorities were searching from building to building for people who were trapped or hurt after severe storms including a possible tornado swept through St. Louis.

 St. Louis Mayor Cara Spencer confirmed the deaths at a media briefing.